No properties matching your criteria were found. Try modifying your search and try again.

 Why Live in Georgetown

-Georgetown in Racine features a mix of housing options, including apartments, townhomes, and single-family homes.
-The single-family homes, built between the 1960s and 1980s, range from colonial-style and split-level to ranch-style, typically spanning 1,500 to 2,000 square feet.
-The neighborhood lacks sidewalks, but its wide streets accommodate walking and street parking.
+Georgetown in Racine features a mix of housing options, including apartments, townhomes and single-family homes.
+The single-family properties, built between the 1960s and 1980s, often have colonial-style, split-level or ranch-style designs.
+The neighborhood's wide, sidewalk-free streets make street parking easier.
 Public transportation is accessible via RYDE Racine bus routes 1 and 30, and drivers can reach South Green Bay Road in about a mile or Interstate 94 in 6 miles, with downtown Milwaukee 34 miles away.
-Nearby parks include Reservoir Park with its walking path, Pritchard Park featuring a football field, playground, and aquatic center, and Sanders Park offering a playground, campground, and hiking trails.
-Shopping options are varied, with Piggly Wiggly, Pick N’ Save, and the upcoming Woodman’s, along with retail chains like Target and Barnes and Noble near Regency Mall.
-Dining options within Georgetown include Ferraro’s Pizza and McAuliffe’s Pub, while Tino’s Carry Out and Blue Bear are nearby.
+Nearby parks include Reservoir Park with its walking path, and Pritchard Park, which features a football field, playground and aquatic center.
+Sanders Park offers a playground, campground and hiking trails.
+There are a few options when it comes to getting groceries, namely Piggly Wiggly, Pick N’ Save and the upcoming Woodman’s.
+Residents can also shop at retail chains like Target and Barnes and Noble near Regency Mall.
+Restaurants within Georgetown include Ferraro’s Pizza and McAuliffe’s Pub, while Tino’s Carry Out and Blue Bear are nearby.
 Downtown Racine, 5 miles away, hosts major events like First Fridays and Party on the Pavement.
-Schools in the area include Schulte Elementary, Mitchell Middle School, and Jerome Case High School, which offers the International Baccalaureate program.
+Schools in the area include Schulte Elementary, Mitchell Middle School and Jerome Case High School.

 Frequently Asked Questions